Metagenomics: Ecology

 Metagenomics allows the study of microbial communities like those present in this stream receiving acid drainage from surface coal mining.

 Metagenomics can provide valuable insights into the functional ecology of environmental communities.
 Metagenomic analysis of the bacterial consortia found in the defecations of Australian sea lions suggests that nutrient-rich sea lion faeces may be an important nutrient source for coastal ecosystems.
 This is because the bacteria that are expelled simultaneously with the defecations are adept at breaking down the nutrients in the faeces into a bioavailable form that can be taken up into the food chain.

 DNA sequencing can also be used more broadly to identify species present in a body of water, debris filtered from the air, sample of dirt, or animal's faeces, and even detect diet items from blood meals.
 This can establish the range of invasive species and endangered species, and track seasonal populations.

+Furthermore, metagenomics is utilized to assess the ecological impacts of anthropogenic pollution on environmental microbiomes.
+For instance, long-read whole-metagenome sequencing of soils in industrial technogenic zones has revealed that chronic heavy metal contamination fundamentally restructures the soil microbial community.
+Rather than significantly reducing overall biodiversity, intense environmental pressures drive strain-level adaptations, selecting for metal-resistant taxa and suppressing vulnerable phyla, which provides high-resolution insights into the natural bioremediation potential of polluted ecosystems.